Wicker Park, Renovation

-Woodlawn, Rosenwald Historic Restoration
+Woodlawn, Rosenwald Mansion

 This early 20th-Century mansion was originally built using old-world craftsman.
 However, a hundred years on, an extensive restoration was needed.
 Through meticulous efforts, the home was modernized and its historic hand-carved millwork was beautifully restored.
 Highlighting the effort, new discrete lighting was installed to showcase the remarkable interior architecture.
 All mechanicals, plumbing, and electrical throughout the home were also updated. …

-Highland Park, Battledeck House, Historic Restoration
+Highland Park, Battledeck Dubin Residence

 Listed on the National Register of Historic Places, this home was designed by architect Henry Dubin, and dates from 1930.
 Its “watershed” modern design is in the International Style made famous by the Bauhaus school in Germany, of which Dubin visited.
 Built as his personal residence, this home’s design was heavily influenced by Swiss architect Le Corbusier, who Dubin met …